neotheicebird/ProcessAutomation/README.md

 pip install -r requirements.txt
 ```

-If you are a developer, you can install the `requirements-dev.txt` instead.
+you can also install the `requirements-dev.txt` to setup a dev env.

 4. Configure boto